anilmainali/HTML-And-CSS/README.md

 ## What is CSS?
 - CSS definies how the structure created by HTML looks.
 - Defines how HTML elements look and feel.
-- You can apply dimensions, borders,shape,size,color,fonts and many more with the help of CSS.
+- You can apply dimensions, borders,shape,si

+## What is a Tag?

 ## HTML DOCUMENTS/Page Structure
 - Everything that a browser displays is contained in a HTML document.